-Through Transport Club Mutual Insurance Limited ("The Association") was incorporated as a mutual company limited by guarantee in the United Kingdom under the Companies Act 1985 on 24 October 1991 - Registered office - 90 Fenchurch Street, London, EC3M 4ST.
-The liability of Assureds is limited to the supplementary premiums set by the directors.
-Under the Association's Memorandum of Association, individual Members' liabilities are limited, in the event of the Association being wound up, to a maximum of £5 and, under the Association's Articles, in the event of its liquidation, any net assets of the Association are to be distributed equitably amongst the Members.
+TT Club Mutual Insurance Limited ("TTI") was incorporated as a mutual company limited by guarantee in the United Kingdom under the Companies Act 1985 on 24 October 1991 - Registered office - 90 Fenchurch Street, London, EC3M 4ST.
+The liability of Assureds is limited to the supplementary premiums set by the Directors.
+Under TTI's Memorandum of Association, individual Members' liabilities are limited, in the event of TTI being wound up, to a maximum of £5 and, under TTI's Articles, in the event of its liquidation, any net assets of TTI are to be distributed equitably amongst the Members.